mattthao4/NutriBot/README.md

 - **Eli Goldberger** - *Authentication system*
 - **Daniel Bauer** - *UI/UX Design & Frontend Development*
 - **Lukas Singer** - *Backend Integration & Data Management*

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- React.js community for the amazing framework
-- Heroicons for the beautiful icon set
-- All contributors who have helped shape this project